spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_tso.rst

    * The ``maskpt`` parameter sets the percentage of the weight image values to use, and any pixel with a weight below this value gets flagged as "bad" and ignored when resampled.
-   * The rolling-median CubeModel (3D data array) is written out to disk as `_<asn_id>_median.fits` by default.
+   * The rolling-median CubeModel (3D data array) is written out to disk as `_<asn_id>_median.fits` if the ``save_intermediate_results`` parameter is set to True.
    * All integrations are aligned already, so no resampling or shifting needs to be performed

 #.
 A matched median gets created by combining the single median frame with the
    noise model for each input integration.

 #.
-Perform statistical comparison between the matched median with each input integration.
+A statistical comparison is performed between the matched median with each input integration.

 #.
-Update input data model DQ arrays with the mask of detected outliers.
+The input data model DQ arrays are updated with the mask of detected outliers.

 .. automodapi:: jwst.outlier_detection.outlier_detection_tso